canonical/ubuntu-for-developers-docs/docs/howto/rust-use.md

 ## Building programmes with nightly Rust

-A nightly toolchain can be useful if the shiny new Rust language feature you want to try has yet to land in the stable channel or if you want to know how the latest Rust compiler will optimize your code.
+A nightly toolchain can be useful if the new Rust language feature you want to try has yet to land in the stable channel, or if you want to know how the latest Rust compiler optimises your code.

 By default, the nightly Rust builds are not selected for use.
-Use the `+nightly` parameter to to build your project with the nightly Rust version:
+Use the `+nightly` parameter to build your project with the nightly Rust version:

 ```
 cargo +nightly build